The Gospel and It's Presentation

 What is wrong with telling people to decide for Christ?
 You are putting the spotlight on them by telling them what to do, indeed to do what they cannot do.
 Why?
 If I ask someone to decide (‘Decide for Christ’) or to choose (‘Choose Christ’), then there is the implicit assumption in the appeal that they have the ability to do so, and that they have a will that is free to do so.
 However, the Gospel is about what God in Christ has done, not what man should do.
 Man, being unconverted, has only the will of the flesh, a nature which can never exercise faith and which can never change for “That which is born of the flesh is flesh” (John 3: 6).
 If the will of man can be exercised to have faith in God, then new birth is redundant.
 However, He who “knew what was in man” “did not trust himself” to those who “believed” after this fashion.
 Against the background of this spurious ‘faith’ he declared “Except any one be born anew he cannot see the kingdom of God” (see John 2: 23–25; 3: 3).

-But some one will almost certainly say, ‘What about Deut.
+But someone will almost certainly say, ‘What about Deut.
 30 and Josh.
-24 when Moses, and later Joshua, called upon the people to chose?
+24 when Moses, and later Joshua, called upon the people to choose?
 Did not Moses say “I call heaven and earth to witness this day against you: life and death have I set before you, blessing and cursing: choose then life, that thou mayest live, thou and thy seed” Deut.
 30: 19)?
 Did not Joshua say to the people “choose you this day whom ye will serve” (Josh.
 24: 15)?
 Certainly, but in both cases those addressed were viewed as already the people of God, and in that presentation as being capable of making a positive response to Joshua’s command.
 Not only that, but in neither case was the Gospel preached for Christ had not as yet died.
-Now that man has rejected and crucified God’s beloved Son, thus proving himself to be completely lost the word is different: “God therefore, having overlooked the times of ignorance, now enjoins men that they shall all everywhere repent....”.
+Now that man has rejected and crucified God’s beloved Son, thus proving himself to be completely lost the word is different: “God therefore, having overlooked the times of ignorance, now enjoins men that they shall all everywhere repent ...”
 (Acts 17: 30).
 God does not ask man to decide, He enjoins, that is commands, him to repent.

 If you go through the Acts and the Epistles, you will find that the record of preachings never includes any such thoughts as deciding for Christ, choosing Christ or even of coming to Jesus.
 It is all about what God in Christ has done.

 Here are a few examples from the Acts: “preaching by Jesus the resurrection from among [the] dead”; “preached the Christ to them”; “preached Jesus that he is the Son of God”; “preaching peace by Jesus Christ” (Acts: 4: 2; 8: 5; 9: 20; 10: 36).
 From the Epistles we have “preached the glad tidings of the Christ”; “the preaching of Jesus Christ”; “Christ is preached”; “For we do not preach ourselves, but Christ Jesus Lord”; “preached the glad tidings of peace”; “we have preached to you the glad tidings of God” (Rom.
 15: 19; 16: 25; 1 Cor.
 15: 12; 2 Cor.
 4: 5; Eph.
 2: 17; 1 Thess.
 2: 9).
-My list is far from complete but sufficient to show that the Gospel is not about man, nor what man should do, but about what Christ has done.
+My list is far from complete but is sufficient to show that the Gospel is not about man, nor what man should do, but about what Christ has done.

 I mentioned earlier that although a defective preaching may be used of God for the blessing of the soul, it will put material in the foundation that subsequently will have to be removed if there is to be real spiritual growth.
 I will look back on the day of my conversion as the day that I decided for Christ, the day that I chose Christ or that I came to Jesus.
 It is all I. None of this is faith, although faith may actually be there.
 The totally depraved and lost condition of man has still to be learnt, the absolute necessity for new birth entirely accepted, and the greatness of divine mercy and grace yet to be fully appreciated.